 The AUS Student Council is an elected body that articulates undergraduate students' views and interests in the university.
+The Student Council is dedicated to the continuous development and welfare of AUS undergraduate students.
 The Student Council is a vehicle for ensuring that undergraduate students can have a voice in formulating university priorities and policies.
+It provides support for the various student organizations and clubs, offering guidance, in an attempt to build a generation that is established on the notions of teamwork, dedication and responsibility.

-It also provides a structure for greater student involvement on campus.
-The Student Council follows its constitution and bylaws in decisions made by members and the council.
-The constitution and bylaws are written and amended by the Student Council and approved/endorsed by the Vice Provost for Student Life and the Chancellor.
+The Student Council is the executive authority of the Student Union, consisting of 14 executive officers elected through campus-wide elections and three appointed committee members.
+The Student Council follows its constitution and by-laws in decisions made by members and the council.
+The constitution and by-laws are written and amended by the Student Council and approved/endorsed by the Vice Provost for Student Life and the Chancellor.
 The Vice Provost for Student Life advises the Student Council.

 For information, please see the Student Handbook, visit the Student Council office in the Student Center (office A107) or visit www.aus.edu/student-council.